2710 Monitoring Visits and Contacts

 • the nine-digit vendor provider number; and

-• a statement in the comments section that this is an individual-requested change of providers and the effective date of the change.
+• a statement in the comments section documenting the coordination with both providers and the effective date of the change.

 5. Send the new provider Form 2110, Form 2059 and Form 2101.